 At the Dorothy Adler Geriatric Assessment Center a team of experts meets with the patient, family members and/or caregivers to evaluate how age-related problems affect daily functioning.
 Our staff members coordinate their expertise in medicine, geropsychiatry and nursing in helping families identify and treat correctable problems.
 Further, we help locate and connect patients with community resources that assist in optimizing the patient's living situation.

-When you bring a loved one to YNHH for assessment, he or she will receive a comprehensive medical exam, assessment for problems of falls, mobility and musculoskeletal complaints like back or joint pain; geropsychiatry consultation; caregiver counseling; and assessment for nursing home and assisted living placement.
+When you bring a loved one to YNHH for assessment, he or she will receive an assessment for problems related to changes in cognitive function, falls, mobility and musculoskeletal complaints like back or joint pain; caregiver counseling; and assessment for nursing home and assisted living placement.
 Diagnostic testing is done as an outpatient at Yale New Haven or at the patient's preferred site.
 Family meetings are held at each visit and include physician, case manager, family/caregivers and, if appropriate, the patient.
 The team works closely with the patient's own physician.

 Contact The Adler Center

 To schedule an appointment or to speak to one of our specialists, please call 203-688-6361.

 YNHH uses a Yale-developed test called the Tinetti Gait and Balance Scale to determine older people' risk factors for falling.
 This tool has successfully decreased the rate of falling in elderly people in the community.